rachwongrw/chatty-app/README.md

 Chatty App Project
 =====================

-Chatty App is a real time web application predominantly built wth React.
+Chatty App is a real time web application, similar to Slack, allowing multiple users to connect and speak with other users.
+This is predominantly built in React.
 Other popular tools used: Babel, WebPacket, SASS.

 ## Final Product
 !["Chatty home page"](https://github.com/rachwongrw/chatty-app/blob/master/Chatty%20home%20page-final.png)